MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 ### I wonder...

 A running list of open questions, things that you wonder about but:
-* you don't know how to ansswer
+* you don't know how to answer
 * you want to leave unanswered for now and see it get answered through play

 Use the list to help identify: